CrafterBotOfficial/Gorilla-Gravity-Editor/README.md

 To install this mod please insure you have BepInEx installed and configured.
 Then drag and drop the file with the .DLL extension into the ```GorillaTag>BepInEx>plugins``` folder.
 Then install the [Dependencies](#Dependencies) and move the .DLL files into the ```plugins``` folder as stated before.

 ## Usage
-To use the mod, go to a [modded lobby](https://github.com/legoandmars/Utilla#enabling-your-mod), then go to the [computer interface](https://github.com/ToniMacaroni/ComputerInterface).
-Once you are there press 'Time Editor' and click '[Disabled]'.
-After you finished those steps go to the 'Set Time' and hover over the time you wish it to be.
-To enable custom overrides go to the enable custom values.
-Then scroll down to the '< {number} >' and use the left & right arrows to change the value.
+To use the mod, go to a [modded lobby](https://github.com/legoandmars/Utilla#enabling-your-mod), then go to the [computer interface](https://github.com/ToniMacaroni/ComputerInterface) and click on 'Gravity Editor'.

 ## Dependencies